Becoming fluent in Italian

 Just so you know, in every language there are six levels: beginner, elementary, intermediate, upper-intermediate, advanced, and proficient.

-You would usually need between 80 and 120 hours of lessons, homework, personal study plans for each level (beginner, intermediate, advanced, and proficient).
+You would usually need between 80 and 120 hours of lessons, homework, and personal study plans for each level (beginner, intermediate, advanced, and proficient).

 The amount of time you’ll need is very relative and depends on how motivated you are and how talented you are with foreign languages.